LAGI Open Call Competitions

 Explore the competition pages for details about the unique sites, submissions, competition winners, partners, supporters, and more.

-The design brief for the LAGI design competition contains the following baseline requirements—the artwork is to capture energy from nature, cleanly convert it into electricity, and transform and transmit the electrical power to a grid connection point to be supplied by the city.
-Consideration could be made for the safety of the viewing public and for the educational activities that may occur on site.
+The design brief for the LAGI design competition contains the following baseline requirements — the artwork is to capture energy from nature, cleanly convert it into electricity, and transform and transmit the electrical power to a grid connection point to be supplied by the city.
+Consideration should be made for the safety of the viewing public and for the educational activities that may occur on site.
 The design should be constructible (rather than theoretical), and it must respect the natural ecosystem of the design sites.